“Work hard, play hard”

 Tragically, while waiting at a red light on his way home from practice on May 3rd, 2017 his vehicle was struck by a driver fleeing a hit and run and he died in hospital two days later.

-Through the TS3 tournament dedicated to Travis as well as correlated scholarships, Travis’ spirit of positivity, dedication and leadership live on.
+Through the TS3 tournament, dedicated to Travis as well as correlated scholarships, Travis’ spirit of positivity, dedication and leadership live on.
+The TS3 Tournament began in 2019 and is hosted annually by Surrey United Soccer Club and E11even Management in support of the Selje family and the soccer community who grieve Travis' loss.

 “Players win games, TEAMS win championships”